19hours/sg-statutes/Acts/Income Tax Act.md

 [32/99]

-(4) No set-off under section 46 shall be allowed to any shareholder in respect of any payment made by a company to the shareholder for the redemption of his redeemable shares.
+(4) No set‑off under section 46 shall be allowed to any shareholder in respect of any payment made by a company to the shareholder for the redemption of his redeemable shares.

 [32/99]